okadalabipr/Wibisana2021/README.md

-# Wibisana2021
+# About this repository

+This repository contains the source codes for the sequence analysis used in the following paper.
 Imaging and single cell sequencinge analyses of super-enhancer activation mediated by NF-κB in B cells (Wibisana et al., 2021)

-## Introduction

-This repository contains the source codes for the sequence analysis used in the above paper.

-Relative paths under "src" are shown
+Relative paths under `src` are shown for codes and under `data` for data files.

 ## scRNA-seq analysis (1_RNAseq)